Categorical generic fiber: Introduction

 \begin{thm}[{\cite[Theorem 1.1]{Mor}}] Let $X_0, X_0^\prime$ be derived-equivalent Calabi--Yau manifolds of dimension more than two.
 Then there exists a nonsingular affine $\bfk$-variety $\Spec S$ such that smooth projective versal deformations $X_S, X^\prime_S$ over $S$ are derived-equivalent. \end{thm}

 Here, the derived equivalence is given by the relative Fourier--Mukai transform with kernel obtained by deformation of the original kernel for central fibers.
 Similarly, the Fourier--Mukai transform of central fibers extends to proper effectivizations of universal formal families.
-Combining with our current results, we obtain derived-equivalent geometric generic fibers of the versal deformations and the effectivizations respectively.
+Then our current results implies the derived equivalence of the generic and geometric generic fibers of both families.
 One can check that they are Calabi--Yau manifolds of dimension $\dim X_0$.
-When the central fibers are nonbirational, in some special cases one can deduce the nonbirationality of the geometric generic fibers.
+When the central fibers are nonbirational, in some special cases one can deduce the nonbirationality of the generic and geometric generic fibers.
+See also specialization of birational types over a smooth connected curve \cite[Theorem 1.1]{KT}.
 To summarize, we obtain